decent-im/prosody-modules/mod_export_skeletons/README.md

 exporting all users at once by giving the special username `*`, i.e.
 `prosodyctl mod_export_skeletons \*@example.com`.

+## Options

+`--archive=archive`
+:   For overriding the store name, e.g. for compat with "archive2" or
+    querying MUC archives with `muc_log`

 `--start=timestamp`
 :	Start of time span to export in [XEP-0082] format